 - Advocate for patients

 - Adapt to changing situations

 These are qualities that will separate you from other graduates and may land you a position in management later on.

 While the demand for competent registered nurses is on the rise, access to nursing school is limited for many students due to the lack of qualified nursing faculty and clinical space.
 According to Becker’s Hospital Review, nursing schools rejected over 56,000 qualified applicants from undergraduate nursing programs in 2017.
 Knowing this, it’s no surprise students are attracted to Concordia’s Accelerated BSN program – it offers three start dates per year.

 This gives you the freedom to complete prerequisites at your own pace and start the program when you are ready.
 Remember, how soon you can start the program depends on what classes you have previously taken.

 To have a career in nursing, you must pass the National Council Licensure Examination (NCLEX).
 This comprehensive test calculates your critical-thinking skills and ensures that you have the essential knowledge and skills to care for patients in the most effective way.

-As you search for the right nursing program, it’s important that you choose one that places significant emphasis on NCLEX preparation.
+As you search for the right program, it’s important you choose one that emphasizes NCLEX preparation.
 Your score on the NCLEX examination may provide you with great employment opportunities for the future.
-At Concordia, not only do we start preparing you for the NCLEX on day one, we also provide thorough test preparation during the last few weeks of the ABSN program.
+At Concordia, we start preparing you for the NCLEX on day one.
+We also provide thorough test preparation during the last few weeks of the ABSN program.